klwalker-sb/LUCinSA_helpers/README.md

 When edits are pushed, notebook outputs are automatically cleared at commit staging, as per [this post](https://medium.com/somosfit/version-control-on-jupyter-notebooks-6b67a0cf12a3) This helps to keep this git repo from getting overwhelmed with notebook data.
-Also make sure to use the original .gitignore file (which might be hidden) when pushing edits
+Before pusihng edits, copy the `pre-commit` file from the main directory into `.git/hooks` Also make sure to use the original .gitignore file (which might be hidden) when pushing edits

 ## check download logs